LINUX Operating System

 IV.
 Learning Objectives

-- Understand the basic UNIX operating system concepts and terminology.
+- Explain the basic LINUX operating system concepts and terminology

 V. Academic Integrity

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),